AndreChaves95/RestAPI_JavaSpringBoot/README.md

 ## Validations
 Add dependency: spring-boot-starter-validation
-Use like: @NotEmpty, @NotNull, ....
+- Use like: @NotEmpty, @NotNull, ....

-- @Valid -> Spring will validate fields with annotations before call the method and will throw a 400 Bad Request
+- @Valid -> Spring will validate fields with annotations before call the method -and will throw a 400 Bad Request